gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.13.3 =
+* New: Enhanced WordPress 6.6 compatibility
+* New: You can now select multiple adjacent same-type blocks and adjust their inspector settings at the same time #2711
+* New: You can now pick a font family from the available ones in the Block Theme fonts or uploaded fonts #3195 #3244
+* New: Faster pattern rendering in the editor #3229 #3225
+* New: Added admin warning when settings page REST API fails #2882
+* Change: Icon Label block: reworked Icon Gap option, now properly measures gap between icon and text #3126
+* Fixed: Dynamic Content: using custom date format now works correctly #2570
+* Fixed: Aspect Ratio tablet & mobile settings now working properly #3232
+* Fixed: Hover transitions not smoothly transitioning #3207
+* Fixed: Shadow color support for theme colors #3176
+* Fixed: Bottom separator can sometimes not go behind the content #3061
+* Fixed: Team Member block: fixed cover layout issue #2985

 = 3.13.2 =
 * New: Added new Aspect Ratio option to Image block and relevant blocks #3200